OUR AMAZING TEACHERS

 • (she/her)

-Ingrid also holds a certification in Prenatal Yoga, Yoga anatomy and Yin Yoga.
-She is a Reiki practitioner (USUI and Shamanic), crystal healer and sound healer.
+She is also certified in Prenatal Yoga and Yin Yoga, and she’s a Reiki practitioner (USUI and Shamanic) as well as a crystal healer.

 Restorative